arcum42/ComfyUI_SageUtils/js/components/README.md

-# js/widgets Directory Documentation
+# js/components Directory Documentation

-This directory contains widget utility functions that provide specialized display and interaction capabilities for ComfyUI custom nodes.
-The widgets system enables rich content display including text, markdown, images, and videos within the node interface.
+This directory contains component utility functions that provide specialized display and interaction capabilities for ComfyUI custom nodes.
+The components system enables rich content display including text, markdown, images, and videos within the node interface.

 ## Architecture Overview

-The widgets system provides a standardized approach to creating and managing display widgets that:
+The components system provides a standardized approach to creating and managing display components that:

 1. Extend ComfyUI's native widget system with custom functionality
 2. Support multiple content types with appropriate rendering
 3. Provide overlay-based display for rich content presentation
-4. Handle content updates and dynamic display switching
+4. Handle user interaction and content management
-5. Integrate seamlessly with the node graph interface
+5. Maintain consistent styling across the interface

+## Core Components

 The widgets are designed to work as overlays on top of standard ComfyUI text widgets, preserving compatibility while enhancing functionality.